natgo/wt-wiki-scraper/wikitext-transpiled/fleet/SMS%20Von%20der%20Tann.md

 <!-- ''In the first part of the description, cover the history of the ship's creation and military application.
 In the second part, tell the reader about using this ship in the game.
 Add a screenshot: if a beginner player has a hard time remembering vehicles by name, a picture will help them identify the ship in question.'' -->
 The '''{{Specs|name}}''' is a rank {{Specs|rank}} German battlecruiser {{Battle-rating}}.
 It was introduced in [[Update "Hot Tracks"]].

+After the commissioning of the British Invincible class and creation of the battlecruiser as a type of warship, the Kaiserliche Marine desired battlecruisers of their own and the Construction Office began work on unique warship that was to be the first German battlecruiser.
+Although Tirpitz wished to create a German version of the Invincible class, with heavy guns and light armour, he was overruled and the Von der Tann was designed with guns 22mm smaller than the British ships, but with considerably greater protection, setting the trend that subsequent German battlecruisers would follow, in that they would have greater protection at the expense of lesser firepower.

 == General info ==
 === Survivability and armour ===
 {{Specs-Fleet-Armour}}